andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 - to require specific base class for the behavior implementations
 - to allow for complete decoupling of the skin from the behavior
-- to make the legacy internal InputMap class public
+- to make the legacy internal `InputMap` class public
-- to require making the behaviors public
+- to require making the behavior implementations public

 ## Motivation

 Historically, going outside of what is provided by JavaFX core, such as customizing an existing component or creating a new one, has always been an arduous endeavor due to rather opaque nature of JavaFX.
-Neither BehaviorBase, InputMap, nor KeyBinding classes used by the skins are public; the controls and their skins lack public APIs suitable for behavior customization.
-Even a simple customization, such as remapping or adding key bindings, is nearly impossible.
+Neither `BehaviorBase`, `InputMap`, nor `KeyBinding` classes used by the skins are public; the controls and their skins lack public APIs suitable for behavior customization.
+Even a simple customization, such as remapping or adding a key binding, is nearly impossible.

 Another problem encountered by the developers is undetermined order of event dispatching to the handlers added by the application and by the skin: since the order or invocation is determined by the order an event handler is added to the control, the default skin always has priority (which many consider to be incorrect).
-The order reverses after the skin is replaced, which is unexpected, as described in [6].
+The order reverses after the skin is replaced, which is unexpected, as described in [7].

 The proposed solution will benefit:

-- application developers, by providing a mechanism for controlling key bindings
+- application developers, by providing a mechanism for controlling the key bindings
-- custom controls developers, by providing a clear integration point and convenient public APIs
+- custom controls developers, by providing a clear integration point and a convenient public APIs
-- skin developers, by simplifying skin's event handlers management
+- skin developers, by simplifying the registration of event handlers and key mappings provided by the skin

 ## Description

-A new property, represented by the **InputMap** class, is added to the Control class.
-The InputMap provides prioritized storage of the event handlers as well as key mappings, added by the application as well as the skin.
+A new property, represented by the `InputMap` class, is added to the `Control` class.
+The `InputMap` provides prioritized storage of the event handlers and the key mappings, registered by the application and the the skin.

 Before we delve into more details, it might help to clarify the roles of parts that constitute a Control.